 GREENVILLE, South Carolina.
 One of the ways that employers avoid paying worker’s compensation claims is by labeling workers independent contractors.
 According to the National Association of Insurance Commissioners, independent contractors are not entitled to benefits under worker’s compensation protections.
 However, many workers who are injured may not be aware that they may have the right to claim employment status.
 Many jurisdictions don’t permit employers to use the independent contractor label to avoid paying worker’s compensation.
-However, it can be difficult to fight a denied claim without the assistance of a worker’s compensation lawyer in Greenville, South Carolina, like the Hammack Law Firm.
+However, it can be difficult to fight a denied claim without the assistance of a worker’s compensation lawyer in Greenville, South Carolina, like the Hayes Law Firm Upstate Attorneys, LLC.
 Our firm can review your relationship with your employer and fight for your rights.

 One company that has come under fire for classifying workers as independent contractors is Uber.
 Uber labels its drivers as independent contractors, which can create problems for workers if they are injured.
 Yet, this may change soon, according to a report by the Post and Courier.
 According to the Post and Courier, Uber will test a new worker’s compensation policy with workers in South Carolina.
 The plan may offer more protections to South Carolina drivers who are hurt on the job.
 The company plans on offering drivers a personal injury insurance policy that will act in lieu of worker’s compensation insurance.